nystudio107/instantanalytics/README.md

 Once you have installed Instant Analytics, you'll see a welcome screen.
 Click on **Get Started** to configure Instant Analytics:

 * **Google Analytics Tracking ID:** Enter your Google Analytics Tracking ID here.
 Only enter the ID, e.g.: UA-XXXXXX-XX, not the entire script code.
+* **Strip Query String from PageView URLs:** If this setting is on, the query string will be stripped from PageView URLs before being sent to Google Analytics.  e.g.: `/some/path?token=1235312` would be sent as just `/some/path`
 * **Auto Send "Add To Cart" Events:** If this setting is on, Google Analytics Enhanced Ecommerce events are automatically sent when an item is added to your Craft Commerce cart.
 * **Auto Send "Remove From Cart" Events:** If this setting is on, Google Analytics Enhanced Ecommerce events are automatically sent when an item is removed from your Craft Commerce cart.
 * **Auto Send "Purchase Complete" Events:** If this setting is on, Google Analytics Enhanced Ecommerce events are automatically sent a purchase is completed.